-While I agree my past experience with store bought vegan products has been hit and miss, these homemade burger patties have never failed to satisfy...
+My past experience with store bought vegan products has been hit and miss, but these homemade burger patties have never failed to satisfy...
 And that goes for the non-vegan man of the house's appetite as well. 😉 These meatless burgers have even become a regular request!

-They are pretty simple to make as long as you have a food processor handy, and a couple pans!
+They're simple to make, as long as you have a food processor handy and a couple pans!

 How To Make Versatile Lentil Burgers